la2050/archive/_projects/2016/collaborative-teacher-project-igniting-curiosity-through-innovative-classrooms-teacher-mentoring.md

   level of quality it takes to really make a difference!
 With the help of 2050, LA can lead the way in ensuring that young children are curious, engaged learners.
-project_image_2: 1467124065741-team91.jpg
-empty_column_1: ''
 organization_name: The Pedagogical Institute of Los Angeles
 organization_website: www.thinkwithus.org
-organization_name_2: The Pedagogical Institute of Los Angeles
-organization_activity: >-
-  The Pedagogical Institute promotes the exchange of ideas, research and inspiration amongst early childhood educators throughout the world with the goal of providing quality education to ALL children.
-ein: ''

 ---